-EPL plans restart, virus testing in talks with government
+EPL steps up plans to restart in neutral stadiums in June

 Forms of social distancing will remain in place even if the lockdown is eased, but clubs are hoping squad trainings can begin within weeks.
 That would require the Premier League to buy thousands of COVID-19 tests so players and coaches can be regularly checked, but there are still shortages of them in wider society.

-The aim is to resume the league in June after a three-month suspension, with games without spectators in any stadiums.
-Police believe neutral stadiums could be safer to reduce the possibility of fans gathering outside.
+The aim is to resume the league after June 8 following a three-month suspension, with games without spectators in any stadiums.
+Police expressed concerns that fans could still gather outside stadiums if their team was playing at home.

+So no team is now due to play any of their remaining matches in their own stadium because the league does not believe all 20 grounds would be granted a safety certificate with police and medical resources already stretched across the country dealing with the pandemic.

 “The league and clubs are considering the first tentative moves forward and will only return to training and playing with government guidance, under expert medical advice and after consultation with players and managers,” the Premier League said in a statement.
 “The league welcomed the creation of the government medical working group for a return of elite sport, which met for the first time this morning.”